• Agents

 Ship Faster with Security in Your Terminal

 Introducing the Flowpatrol CLI — run security scans from your terminal with npm, pip, or brew.
-Probe any URL in 30 seconds, get findings with fixes, pipe to jq or SARIF.
+Scan any URL in minutes, get findings with fixes, pipe to jq or SARIF.

 Ship Faster with Security in Your Terminal

-You built something.
-It's live, or close to it.
-You want to check it before you share it with your team, your users, or that one friend who always finds the broken thing.
+You built something with Lovable or Cursor.
+It's live, or an hour away from it.
+You want to know what's exposed before you share the URL with your team, your users, or that angel investor who will definitely probe it.

-You could open a browser, log in, click through a dashboard.
-Or you could stay right where you are.
+You could open a browser, log in to a dashboard, click through tabs.
+Or you could stay in your terminal.

 Here's what that looks like in your terminal:

-CRITICAL Supabase service role key in client bundle
+CRITICAL Supabase service role key exposed in client JS

 /static/js/app-3fa8c1.js

-Fix: Move this key to a server-side route or environment variable
+Fix: Move to a server-only environment variable without

-HIGH Missing Row Level Security on 3 tables
+HIGH Missing Row Level Security on users table

-Fix: Enable RLS and add policies that scope rows to auth.uid().
+Fix: Enable RLS and add a SELECT policy that checks

 MEDIUM No Content-Security-Policy header